 Amy reminds us the importance of play time, disconnecting, developing life skills, raising grounded kids and redefining success.
 She gives us permission to allow our children to fail and to not be the helicopter parent who rescues them at every turn.
 There’s strength in the struggle.
 If we rush to catch them, we’re missing teachable moments.
 We want to raise kids to be problem solvers, self advocates, money managers, team players.
 Kids who know how to serve and lead.

 The book concludes, prompting us to leave a legacy, that life is neither a sprint or a destination, but rather a steady marathon and a journey.
 Live as though every moment counts.
 Print the pictures, write the story, leave the legacy and Parent on Purpose.
 If you’re looking for a book to give you step by step instructions on how to lead, love, and launch kids, this book is a home run.
-Order your book through amazon.com
+Order your book through amazon.com, today.

 About the Author: